 *If you love this post, check out 10 Nature Heart Activities for Kids!*

 We loved making our pine needle keepsake ornaments so much that we had to try a Valentine’s Day version!
 We used flowers instead of the pine needles and the results were just as stunning.
 The flower petals gave the clay hearts a beautiful pop of color and were super easy to work with.

 If you would rather make these as a decoration for your home, you could always hang them on the wall or place them on a shelf.
 If you choose to hang them, just poke a hole through the moist clay with a straw and hang with twine.

-Ready to make a few?
+Ready to make a clay heart or two?
 Here’s what you’ll need….

 - Parchment paper

 - Air Dry Clay

 - Straw (If you want to hang it)

 - Twine (If you want to hang it)